The healthcare industry is no exception as the world continues to embrace digital solutions in various sectors.

 MDLIVE is a telehealth provider of online and on-demand healthcare.
 MDLIVE offers talk therapy and psychiatry services, plus other types of medical care, including urgent care, primary care, and dermatology.

-Therapy sessions at MDLIVE are generally between 45 and 60 minutes long; psychiatry appointments are 30 minutes for the initial appointment, then 15 minutes for subsequent appointments.
+Therapy sessions at MDLIVE are generally between 45 and 60 minutes long; psychiatry appointments are 30 minutes for the initial appointment, and then 15 minutes for subsequent appointments.

 Today, patients at MDLIVE benefit from the company’s HIPAA-compliant, cloud-based virtual medical office software platform and national network of licensed therapists and board-certified physicians.